 The tamale’s relationship to blues music has cemented its place in the Mississippi culinary scene, and visitors can experience this firsthand on the Mississippi Tamale Trail

 Mississippi’s culinary culture is a delightful mixture of homegrown favorites and international contributions that accompanied immigrants.
-Having enjoyed some great Mississippi soul food, traditional gulf seafood dishes and fabulous dining with a rooftop view of “Ol’ Man River,” the only thing missing from my Mississippi dining experience was to be found on The Hot Tamale Trail.
+Having enjoyed some great Mississippi soul food, traditional gulf seafood dishes and fabulous dining with a rooftop view of “Ol’ Man River,” the only thing missing from my Mississippi dining experience was to be found on the Mississippi Tamale Trail.
 Truth be told, I never had tamales prior to that experience, but that didn’t stop my adventure.

 The first thing I learned, and it’s important, is don’t eat the corn husk.
 You can, however, use it as a plate.
 Next, the selection of tamale fillers is almost endless and only limited by your imagination.
-Any type of meat or poultry made fresh or leftovers will work.
+Any type of meat or poultry made fresh or from leftovers will work.
 Fresh fish and shrimp are popular near the Gulf of Mexico.
 Refried beans, roasted vegetables or just a Mexican-style cheese are tasty as well.
 From meat lovers to vegetarians to vegans, there are tamales for each of us.
 Although no two tamale recipes are the same, authentic is what’s important.